Helicobacter pylori: Transcriptome

 Single-cell transcriptomics using single-cell RNA-Seq gave the complete transcriptome of H. pylori which was published in 2010.
 This analysis of its transcription confirmed the known acid induction of major virulence loci, including the urease (ure) operon and the Cag pathogenicity island (PAI).
 A total of 1,907 transcription start sites 337 primary operons, and 126 additional suboperons, and 66 monocistrons were identified.
 Until 2010, only about 55 transcription start sites (TSSs) were known in this species.
 27% of the primary TSSs are also antisense TSSs, indicating that – similar to E. coli – antisense transcription occurs across the entire H. pylori genome.
 At least one antisense TSS is associated with about 46% of all open reading frames, including many housekeeping genes.
 About 50% of the 5 UTRs (leader sequences) are 20–40 nucleotides (nt) in length and support the AAGGag motif located about 6 nt (median distance) upstream of start codons as the consensus Shine–Dalgarno sequence in H. pylori.

 Proteome

 The proteome of H. pylori has been systematically analyzed, and more than 70% of its proteins have been detected using SILAC.
-About 50% of the proteome has been quantified, informing of the number of protein copies in a typical cell.
+About 50% of the proteome has been quantified.

 Studies of the interactome have identified more than 3000 protein-protein interactions.
-This has provided information on how proteins interact with each other, either in stable protein complexes or in more dynamic, transient interactions, which can help to identify the functions of the protein.
-This, in turn, helps research into the functions of uncharacterized proteins, for example when an uncharacterized protein interacts with several proteins of the ribosome, it is likely to also be involved with ribosome function).
-About a third of all ~1,500 proteins in H. pylori remain uncharacterized and their functions are largely unknown.
+This has provided information on how proteins interact, either in stable protein complexes or in more dynamic, transient interactions, which can help to identify the functions of the protein.
+This, in turn, helps research into the functions of uncharacterized proteins.
+For example, when an uncharacterized protein interacts with several proteins of the ribosome, it is likely also to be involved with ribosome function).
+About a third of all ~1,500 proteins in H. pylori remain uncharacterized.
+Their functions are largely unknown.